-- HESC's outstanding active portfolio balance decreased by \$1.3 billion or 9% for the fiscal year as a result of active loans being paid in full during the year and no new loans being put into the portfolio, causing a decrease in account maintenance fee income of \$0.8 million. - HESC's outstanding default portfolio decreased \$0.2 billion during the fiscal year as a result of the aging portfolio.

-- HESC's outstanding active portfolio balance decreased by \$1.3 billion or 8% for the fiscal year as a result of active loans being paid in full during the year and no new loans being put into the portfolio, causing a decrease in account maintenance fee income of \$0.8 million. - HESC's outstanding default portfolio decreased \$0.1 billion during the fiscal year as a result of the aging portfolio.
+2018 2017 HESC's outstanding active portfolio balance decreased by \$1.3 billion or 10% for the fiscal year as a result of active loans being paid in full during the year and no new loans being put into the portfolio, causing a decrease in account maintenance fee income of \$0.8 million consistent with prior years.
+HESC's outstanding active portfolio balance decreased by \$1.3 billion or 9% for the fiscal year as a result of active loans being paid in full during the year and no new loans being put into the portfolio, causing a decrease in account maintenance fee income of \$0.8 million.
+HESC's outstanding default portfolio decreased \$0.2 billion during the fiscal year as a result of the aging portfolio consistent with prior years.
+HESC's outstanding default portfolio decreased \$0.2 billion during the fiscal year as a result of the aging portfolio.